Undergraduate Federal Student Loans

 What do I do if I have been denied?

-• First, you can receive a Direct PLUS Loan if you obtain an endorser (similar to a cosigner) who does not have an adverse credit history.
-(A credit check will be performed on the endorser.)
-An endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay it.
-If you’re a parent Direct PLUS Loan applicant, the endorser can’t be the child on whose behalf you are borrowing.
+- Obtain an Endorser: You may qualify for a Direct PLUS Loan by obtaining an endorser (similar to a cosigner) who does not have an adverse credit history.
+A credit check will be performed on the endorser.
+The endorser agrees to repay the loan if you do not.
+If you are a parent borrower, the endorser cannot be the student on whose behalf you are borrowing.

 If you qualify by obtaining an endorser or by documenting to the satisfaction of the U.S. Department of Education that there are extenuating circumstances related to your adverse credit history, you'll also be required to complete PLUS counseling before you can receive a Direct PLUS Loan.